silverhammermba/superuser/_posts/2013-01-01-beginning.markdown

 </aside>

 <aside class="deeper">
-Sometimes I think of something related to the current chapter that is too cool for me to not mention - even though it's not necessary.
+Sometimes I think of something related to the current chapter that isn't essential for your understanding but is just too cool for me to not mention.
 This is how such information will show up.
 Don't feel bad about skipping over these if they go over your head.
 </aside>

 <aside class="exercises">